PanicStation.org

 Scope note

-These are first steps to limit damage and protect you from being wrongly tied to approvals.
-The deeper investigation and any recovery actions should run through your employer’s formal finance/security processes.
+These are first steps to limit damage, preserve records, and protect you from being wrongly tied to approvals.
+Later decisions may need help from your employer’s finance, security, compliance, HR, or legal teams.

 Important note